Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

                preserve the privacy of the users.
 * `email` - E-mail address associated to the account.

-Apart from the login data, other information concerning the gaming state of the user is stored, such as:
+Other information concerning the gaming state of the user is stored, such as:

 * `ongoing_match_id` - Containing the unique identifier of the match in which the user is participating, if playing, otherwise _`<null>`_.